Marcos-OLiveiraVO/back-itau-challenger/readme.md

 All the tests was made using Jest that is already integrated with Nestjs.

+Since all the data is in memory, once you restart application all will be lost.
+The challenger repository can be found here: https://github.com/feltex/desafio-itau-backend/tree/main

 # 🧩 Project Setup & Usage Guide

 ## 🚀 Running the Application